Building care infrastructure and economic equity

 Ensuring reproductive and gender-specific healthcare

-What do you see as key policy interventions to protect access to reproductive healthcare in the state?
-Any other priorities beyond that specifically?
+What do you see as the key policy interventions to protect access to family planning and reproductive health care given recent federal Title X funding cuts?

 “Well, I would want to expand rural healthcare and rural access.
 I have a record of voting in the legislature for expanded family planning services at several levels because of the Title X cuts.
 And supporting wherever we can at the state level to backfill those cuts because of how important they are.
 That would be part and parcel of an effort to increase rural healthcare access, and having more medical providers broadly.”